 Before you begin, you will need to thoroughly wash and dry your hands.
-Then prepare the meter by inserting the testing strip.
-Prick your finger with the lancet to get a small drop of blood.
-Apply the drop of blood to a test strip, which has been placed in the blood glucose meter.
+Prepare the meter by inserting the test strip.
+Prick your finger with the lancet to get a small drop of blood and apply the drop of blood to the test strip.
 The meter will provide you with a BGL reading within seconds.

-Your doctor, diabetes educator or another member of your health care team will be able to show you exactly how to test your BGLs.
-They will also be able to help you choose the meter that is best for you and show you how to interpret the readings it provides.
+Your doctor, diabetes educator or another member of your healthcare team can show you how to check your BGLs correctly.
+They can also help you choose the meter that is best for you and show you how to interpret the readings it provides.

 Diabetes WA runs a short course on using and interpreting blood glucose meters.
-Read more about MeterSmart.
+Read more about MonitorSmart.

-How often you test your BGLs will depend on how you are currently managing your diabetes.
-Your doctor and healthcare team will help you decide how many tests are needed.
-Some people may test several times a day, others may only test a few times a week – ultimately it is your choice.
+How often you check your BGLs will depend on how you are currently managing your diabetes.
+Discuss with your doctor and healthcare team how frequently you would like to monitor.
+Some people may monitor several times a day, others may only monitor a few times a week – ultimately it is your choice.

-Remember that any changes in your daily routine will also affect your diabetes, and this may require you to test your BGLs more often for a period of time.
-You may decide to test more often if you:
+Remember that any changes in your daily routine will also affect your diabetes, and this may require you to monitor your BGLs more often for a period of time.
+You may decide to check more often if you: